Terry Kohler: Early life

 Terry Kohler was born on May 14, 1934, in Sheboygan, Wisconsin.
 His father was Walter J. Kohler, Jr. (1904–76), a sales executive at the Kohler Company, president of The Vollrath Company, and a three-term Governor of Wisconsin.
 His mother was Marie Celeste McVoy Kohler (1900-1974), a Chicago socialite who had been married and divorced and had one child.
-Terry's sister is Charlotte Nicolette Kohler (1936-2012).
+Terry's sister was Charlotte Nicolette (Niki) Kohler (1936-2012).
 The Kohlers divorced in 1946 and Terry was raised by his father at Windway, his parents' estate not far from the Kohler factory in the village of Kohler.

 In 1952, Kohler graduated from the Admiral Farragut Academy.
 In 1962, he received a bachelor of science degree from the Massachusetts Institute of Technology, majoring in industrial management.
 A year later he earned an MBA in the same field from the MIT Sloan School of Management.

 Kohler married Diana Prange (1932-1991) of Sheboygan in 1956 (herself an heir to the H.C.
 Prange Co. department store fortune), and they had three daughters.
 The couple divorced in 1976.
 In 1981, Kohler married Mary Simpson, the mother of four sons.

 An outdoor sports enthusiast, Kohler raced sports cars in the mid-1960s, and spent six years on the National Ski Patrol.
 Kohler has sailed and raced sailboats for more than six decades, winning numerous trophies.
 He is a past Commodore of the Lake Michigan Sail Racing Federation.
 He was also awarded the Nathanael Herreshoff Trophy by US Sailing in 2009.